-I walked nearly 8 miles and came across a pub, Owd Nell’s Tavern, open at 10.30am.
+It was 10.30 and I’d walked nearly 8 miles when I came across a lovely old pub, Owd Nell’s Tavern, and it was open.

 I was hugely glad to find the pub, a gorgeous thatched building and already busy.
-My feet had been hurting badly for a while, even though I had stopped and sat down earlier in the morning to eat a pasta meal.
+My feet had been hurting for a while, even though I had stopped and sat down to rest them earlier in the morning.
+The pint, cooked breakfast and rest was much appreciated.

 After my stop here, I walked another load of miles to arrive at Garstang at 1.30pm.
 I needed to stop here as there wasn’t much ahead for the rest of the day.
-The walk here along the canal was easy going but not that interesting, so I had my head down and iPod in for most of the way.
+The walk along the canal was easy going but not especially interesting, so I had my head down and iPod on for most of the way.

 Once in Garstang, I headed straight for the pub for a meal and a pint.
 The food was delicious and I ended up having another pint while my phone charged.